 Those who thrive in the unknown may be a great team to tap for scenario planning, which will allow you to forecast and plan for a variety of scenarios that can be acted upon quickly, despite the volatility that prevents development of a firm, long-range plan.

 How do you know who falls into which group?
 Your colleagues can likely self-identify where they feel most comfortable, but you can also use tools like the aforementioned DiSC assessment or the Clifton StrengthsFinder to get an official read of the personalities and natural inclinations of your teammates.
 This is also a great time to evaluate your team and their roles and determine if their strengths can be better utilized in different ways going forward.

 Use Budget Benchmarks

 Lastly, don’t forget about funding.
 The roller coaster economy is making all of us hold on for dear life when it comes to budgeting, and additional operational costs due to COVID-19 health and safety precautions or closures also mean organizations are often forced to cut marketing budgets.
 However, for organizations that need to drive sales (isn’t that everyone?) a zeroed marketing budget is not sustainable.

 So, how do you budget without an annual plan?
 One approach I recommend is to average the last three years with a plus or minus of 15 percent for cost of living increases and general unforeseen circumstances.
 If it’s possible within your organization, consider shifting to a quarterly approach here as well.

 To allocate funds going forward, revisit KPIs based on your consumer’s current behaviors, and let those drive where you are making your investments for the future.
-Because customers have changed so much just in the past few months, don’t rely solely on historical data to drive your decision making.
-Instead, look at what’s been successful for your business in the past 90 days and focus on elevating those channels and tactics.
+Look at what’s been successful for your business in the past 90 days and focus on elevating those channels and tactics.
 And again, revisit your KPIs monthly.